Which of the Following Is an Objective Measure of Performance?

 - Productivity KPIs: Units produced per hour, project completion rates.

 KPIs are often tied to SMART goals (Specific, Measurable, Achievable, Relevant, Time-bound), ensuring clarity and focus.
-Take this case: a marketing team might set a KPI of increasing website traffic by 20% in six months.
+To give you an idea, a marketing team might set a KPI of increasing website traffic by 20% in six months.

 2. SMART Goals